- Microsoft Photos can sometimes crash and become unresponsive, and that's when measures need to be taken.

 PowerShell can also help if Microsoft Photos app has disappeared.

-There you go, these are just a couple of solutions that can help you if Microsoft photos app has disappeared on your PC.
+There you go, these are just a couple of solutions that can help you if the Microsoft photos app has disappeared on your PC.
 Let us know in the comments section if you found our solutions helpful.

 Frequently Asked Questions